ankur27aggarwal/dummy/README.md

 There are two big challenges that are associated with generated dataset.
 These two challenges are :-

-* [Curse Of Dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) :- High Dimensionality of the unique characteristic/feature vector required to identify clones.
+* [Curse Of Dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) :- High Dimensionality of the unique characteristic i.e feature vector required to identify clones.

 * Cost Of Comparison Operation :- Comparison of instances with all other instances in the dataset for finding similarity is expensive in terms of time and memory.